ArctosDB/documentation-wiki/_how_to/How-to-Install-Tissue-Cryovials-Into-a-Freezer-Box.markdown

 Before installing cryovials into positions in a freezer box you must have completed the following:

- * Every cryovial must have its own unique barcode in Arctos (see (NEEDS DOCUMENTAION)).
+ * Every cryovial must have its own unique barcode in Arctos (see (NEEDS DOCUMENTATION)).

  * The freezer box must already exist with a barcode in Arctos (see [How to Create a Freezer Box Container](https://github.com/ArctosDB/documentation-wiki/wiki/How-to-Create-a-Freezer-Box-Container))